margobra8/chibisafe/README.md

 [![Support me](https://img.shields.io/badge/Support-Buy%20me%20a%20coffee-yellow.svg?style=flat-square)](https://www.buymeacoffee.com/kana)

 ## What is Chibisafe?
-Chibisafe is a file uploader service written in node that aims to to be easy to use and easy to set up.
+V. Chibisafe is a file uploader service written in node that aims to to be easy to use and easy to set up.
 It's easy to use, easy to deploy, free and open source.
 It accepts files, photos, documents, anything you imagine and gives you back a shareable link for you to send to others.

 It supports both public and private mode.
 Public mode let's anyone sign up and start uploading files to the service, whereas private mode only users with an invite link can do so.
 During upload, if the file is big it's automatically split into chunks to minimize the chance of network failures enabling you to retry each chunk up to 5 times.
 Users can also create an API key to use with 3rd party applications to interact directly with their account.